cmu-sei/moodle-mod_topomojo/README.md

 #### General Settings

+**Enable Oauth2 System Account:** Enables the use of the Oauth2 system account for integration with Topomojo.
+This will remove the requirement of apikeys.

+**Issuer Id:** Oauth2 Issuer ID for Applications.
+Select the desired issuer to be used from the dropdown.

 **Display Mode:** Determines how labs will be displayed in Moodle.

 - *Embed Lab inside Moodle:* The lab will appear embedded within a Moodle activity page.
 This is the default.